mateussenne/ghostwriter/README.md

 ## Experimental Phase
 - The tool is currently in an experimental phase.
 Installation, as outlined below, may not fully result in the intended functionality.
-- Uninstalling is not ready yet.
-So you might not be able to remove all ghostwriter files from your project.
+- **Uninstalling is not working at the moment** .
+You are not going to able to remove all ghostwriter files from your project by just running uninstall.

 ## Getting Started
 **Disclaimer:** Ghostwriter employs `GPT-4-turbo` for crafting your Pull Request.
 To utilize this tool, you'll need an account with sufficient funds on OpenAI, which can be obtained at https://platform.openai.com/.
 Ghostwriter will evaluate the differences between the working branch and the main branch using the `git diff` command.
 Consequently, the greater the extent of your changes, the more funds Ghostwriter will consume.
 For more insights into how GPT consumes your funds, please refer to the [tokenizer](https://platform.openai.com/tokenizer).